kongware/ftor/README.md

 // concat(Array[String<foo>]) ...
 // concat(Array[String<foo>]) (Array[String<bar>]) ==> Array[String<foo>, String<bar>]
 ```
 With the intercepting applicators you can visualize the control flow of arbitrarily composed functions.
-They work with multi argument functions as well as with variadic ones and function particularly well with ftor specific types.
+They work with multi argument functions as well as with variadic ones and particularly well with ftor specific types.

 ## Lazy evaluation